TheOdinProject/curriculum/html_css/stylings.md

-# Neat Tweaks, Animations and Cross-Browser Compatibility
+# Animations, Subtle Effects and Cross-Browser Compatibility

 CSS3 offers a whole lot of interesting functionality that you didn't know about but will really help you make your sites into something special.
 Just be conscious of browser compatibility issues -- some of these aren't available on older browsers.